DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 As for workplace presentations, VSDC lets you take screen-capture videos to record videos from your desktop computer.
 This is especially useful if you are creating video tutorials on how to use a program, like say, how to use VSDC!

 Let’s talk about exports for a minute.
 VSDC export to basic video files like AVI and MPG, but better yet, you can make it so your video will be exported to optimize for whatever device it will be shown on.

-The best thing about VSDC, it supports 4K footage!
-Not all of these programs do, so it was a bit of a surprise to find VSDC was capable of supporting 4K.
+The best thing about VSDC is it supports 4K footage!
+Not all of these programs do, so it was a bit of a surprise to find that VSDC was capable of supporting 4K.